BasmaElhoseny01/City-Weather/README.md

 # City-Weather
-Web site Built using react to check weather of City choosen by the user.The Shown data are Temprature in celusuis , humdidty percentage, wind Speed and Description of weather state
+Website built using react to check the weather of the city chosen by the user.
+The Shown data are temperature in celsius, humidity percentage, wind Speed, and Description of the weather state

 ## Demo: